Swai Fish Flavor Profile

 |= Best Choice/Recommended = Good Alternative = Avoid/Not Recommended||Updated

 In the United States, Channel Catfish (the predominant catfish cultivated in the US) is considered the Best Choice.
-Although Swai is considered a sustainable resource, there are some ecological concerns about the way it is managed.
+Although Swai is considered a sustainable resource, there have been some ecological concerns about the way it is managed.

 Catfish Wars and Swai Safety